Jolyon Palmer: 2014 season

 Palmer switched to DAMS for the 2014 GP2 Series and topped the opening day of pre-season testing at Abu Dhabi.
 He qualified on pole for the first race of the season in Bahrain and finished on the podium.
 He won the Sprint Race the following day to lead the championship, a lead he held for the rest of the year and added another win in the feature race at Monaco.

-At Hungary he prevailed in wheel-to-wheel contests with Felipe Nasr in both races, and tensions boiled over during the Sprint Race podium ceremony.
+At Hungary, Palmer prevailed in wheel-to-wheel contests with Felipe Nasr in both races, and tensions boiled over during the Sprint Race podium ceremony.

 At Monza, Palmer was forced to start at the back of the grid for the Feature Race, after his DAMS car was found to have less than the mandatory one litre of fuel remaining, having originally qualified fourth.
 Despite this, he finished eighth in the Feature Race, securing reverse grid pole for the Sprint Race, which he won to further extend his championship lead.

 Palmer clinched the championship at the first possible attempt, with a fourth win of the year at the new Sochi circuit in Russia.
 He won the title with three races to spare, and achieved an all-time points record in the series.

-Speaking just after clinching the title he said:It wasn't going to be easy to win the championship this weekend, especially today after missing out on pole yesterday.
+Speaking just after clinching the title, he said:It wasn't going to be easy to win the championship this weekend, especially today after missing out on pole yesterday.
 I can't thank the team enough, they've done an incredible job all year, we've been fighting for pretty much every Feature Race win and every pole with almost no mistakes.
 It feels amazing to be champion!The pressure is off us now and we've got another race tomorrow and another round at Abu Dhabi.
 We can go out now, enjoy it and have some fun!Looking through the list of previous GP2 Champions, they're all unbelievable drivers, and to be on that list is something which can't be taken away from me, it's an incredible feeling.

-On 19 November it was announced that Palmer would drive for the Sahara Force India F1 team at the Abu Dhabi post-season test on 25 November.
+On 19 November, it was announced that Palmer would drive for the Sahara Force India F1 team at the Abu Dhabi post-season test on 25 November.